-Financial Aid is monies made available by federal and state governments and by private sources in the form of grants, scholarships, loans, and employment.
-This assistance makes it possible for students to continue their education beyond high school, even if they and/or their family cannot meet the full cost of the postsecondary school they choose to attend.
+Financial Aid are financial resources made available by federal and state governments and by private sources in the form of grants, scholarships, loans, and employment.
+This assistance makes it possible for you to continue your education beyond high school, even if you and/or your family cannot meet the full cost.

-Eligibility for Financial Aid
+Eligibility for Federal Aid and Cal Grants

-To be considered for financial aid, students must generally meet the following minimum requirements:
+To be considered for federal aid and Cal grants, you must generally meet the following minimum requirements:

 - Be a U.S. citizen or an eligible non-citizen.
-An eligible non-citizen is a U.S. permanent resident who has documentation from the Department of Homeland Security verifying that his/her stay in the U.S. is for other than a temporary purpose. - · Show financial need - Be making satisfactory academic progress in a course of study leading to an AA or AS degree, certificate, or transfer to a baccalaureate degree program - Not be in default on any loans such as Federal Perkins Loans, Federal Stafford Loans (subsidized and unsubsidized), Federal Direct Loans (subsidized and unsubsidized, or FPLUS Loans (Parental Loans for Undergraduate Students) at any school attended - Not owe a refund on a Federal Pell Grant, Federal Supplemental Educational Grant (FSEOG), or Cal Grant programs - Be registered with the Selective Service, if male between the ages of 18 and 26 years old - Be enrolled as a regular student in an eligible program. - · Have a valid social security number - Demonstrate an Ability to Benefit (as defined in this section)
+An eligible noncitizen is a U.S. permanent resident who has documentation from the Department of Homeland Security verifying that his/her stay in the U.S. is for other than a temporary purpose. - · Demonstrate financial need - Be making satisfactory academic progress in a course of study leading to an AA or AS degree, certificate, or transfer to a baccalaureate degree program - Not be in default on any loans such as Federal Perkins Loans, Federal Stafford Loans (subsidized and unsubsidized), Federal Direct Loans (subsidized and unsubsidized, or FPLUS Loans (Parental Loans for Undergraduate Students) at any school attended - Not owe a refund on a Federal Pell Grant, Federal Supplemental Educational Grant (FSEOG), or Cal Grant programs - Be registered with the Selective Service, if male between the ages of 18 and 25 years old - · Be enrolled as a regular student in an eligible program - Have a valid social security number - Demonstrate an Ability to Benefit (as defined in this section)

-Ability to Benefit (ATB)
+Ability to Benefit

-Students who meet one of the qualifications listed below have demonstrated the ability to benefit from a college education in accordance with applicable federal regulations.
+If you meet one of the qualifications listed below, you will have demonstrated the ability to benefit from a college education in accordance with applicable federal regulations.

-- Received a high school diploma; or Passed a high school proficiency examination; or - Received a certificate of General Education Development (GED); or - Successfully completed a two-year program (minimum 48 credit towards a bachelor's degree)
+- Received a high school diploma; or passed a high school proficiency examination; or - Received a certificate of General Education Development (GED); or - Successfully completed a two-year program (minimum 48 credit towards a bachelor's degree)